TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-template.md

 When deploying through the portal, you see a validation error after submitting your values.

 Select the message for more details.
-In the following image, you see an **InvalidTemplateDeployment** error and a message that indicates a policy blocked deployment.
+You see an **InvalidTemplateDeployment** error and a message that indicates a policy blocked deployment.

 ### Deployment errors